aaronsaray/aaronsaray.com/cv.md

 iMoneza, LLC.
 Brookfield, WI.
 (2/16 - present)
 *Senior Software Engineer*
 iMoneza helps support digital publications through the implementation of a micropayments based paywall.
 Primarily focus on javascript and PHP integrations of the core product.
 Responsible for creating Wordpress, Joomla, and Drupal plugins as well as core PHP libraries.
 Javascript implementations include CommonJS/AMD and custom libraries.
 Also developed the Swagger / OpenAPI documentation and NodeJS standards library.
+I was a primary driver to introduce the Agile workflow into the company and developed our scheduled weekly code-review process.

 Small Shops United, LLC.
 Milwaukee, WI (7/15 - present)
 *CTO / Co-founder*